 Corrupt and collusive supplier behaviour, while distinct problems within public procurement, can be mutually reinforcing and frequently occur in tandem.
 Collusion involves bidders conspiring to remove the element of competition from public procurement processes, typically through bid rigging, where bidders determine themselves who should "win" the tender and then arrange their bids to ensure their designated winner wins the tender.
-195 Conventional responses to corruption and collusion have aimed to increase transparency in the procurement process and to focus on the enforcement of sanctions against suppliers.
-196 implementation in practice.
+Conventional responses to corruption and collusion have aimed to increase transparency in the procurement process and to focus on the enforcement of sanctions against suppliers.

+GDI research shows the continuing gap between the existence of a formal body of sanctions and their implementation in practice.
 44 per cent of countries in the index have formal sanctions in place, underpinned by clear legislation and implementing guidelines that empower procurement officials to exclude companies and senior officials where there is a conviction or credible evidence of bribery and corruption-related offences.
 In a further 38 per cent of countries, formal sanctions exist but procurement officials have a more limited authority to exclude companies for wrongdoing.